This contemporary four-year Bachelor of Early Childhood Teaching degree prepares pre-service teachers to teach children from birth to 12 years.

 Applicants with Recent Secondary Education (within the past two years)

-- Pre-requisites - as listed above, along with the following:
+- Pre-requisites - as listed above

 - Minimum prerequisite ATAR of 70 (including selection adjustments)